CANopenNode/CANopenNode/doc/gettingStarted.md

     help

 #### SDO client
 For example read Heartbeat producer parameter on CANopen device with ID=4.
-Parameter is located at index 0x1017, subindex 0, it is 16-bit integer.
-(It is basically unsigned 16 bit integer (u16), but i16 give us more readable output in our case.)
+Parameter is located at index 0x1017, subindex 0, it is 16-bit unsigned integer.

-    [1] 4 read 0x1017 0 i16
+    [1] 4 read 0x1017 0 u16

 You should see the response, which says that Heartbeats are transmitted in 1000 ms intervals: